DANGEROUS DRUG INTERACTIONS

 What to do: Take levothyroxine on an empty stomach in the morning.
 Wait at least 4 hours before taking iron or calcium supplements.

-What happens: St. John’s Wort (Hypericum perforatum) is a potent inducer of liver enzymes CYP3A4 and CYP2C9.
-It accelerates the breakdown of many medicines, including oral contraceptives and SSRI antidepressants.
-Result: contraception can fail, and antidepressants may stop working.
+What happens: St John’s wort (Hypericum perforatum) is a potent inducer of the liver enzymes CYP3A4 and CYP2C9.
+It speeds up the breakdown of many medicines, including oral contraceptives and SSRI antidepressants.
+The result: contraception may fail, and antidepressants may stop working.

-Who is at risk: People reaching for a “natural” mood remedy without knowing its powerful effect on drug metabolism.
+Who is at risk: People who reach for a “natural” remedy for low mood without knowing how strongly it can affect drug metabolism.

-What to do: If you take ANY prescription medicines, do not use St. John’s Wort without consulting your doctor.
-It is not an innocent supplement.
+What to do: If you take ANY prescription-only medicines, do not use St John’s wort without consulting your doctor.
+It is not a harmless supplement.

 6. ACE Inhibitors + Potassium Supplements — Hyperkalaemia Risk

-What happens: ACE inhibitors (e.g. ramipril, enalapril) already raise potassium levels in the blood.
-Adding a potassium supplement or using low-sodium salt (which is potassium salt) can push potassium dangerously high — hyperkalaemia.
-Symptoms can include cardiac arrhythmia, which in extreme cases is life-threatening.
+What happens: ACE inhibitors (e.g. ramipril, enalapril) can raise potassium levels in the blood.
+Adding a potassium supplement or using low-sodium salt (which is usually potassium-based) can push potassium to a dangerously high level — hyperkalaemia.
+One possible symptom is a heart rhythm disturbance, which in extreme cases can be life-threatening.

-Who is at risk: People with high blood pressure on ACE inhibitors, especially seniors on “healthy” potassium-rich diets.
+Who is at risk: People with high blood pressure who take ACE inhibitors, especially older adults following “healthy” potassium-rich diets.

-What to do: Do not supplement potassium without a doctor’s instruction.
+What to do: Do not take potassium supplements unless your doctor has told you to.
 Avoid low-sodium salt substitutes.

 7. Tetracycline Antibiotics + Dairy — Reduced Absorption